PostHog/posthog.com/contents/blog/0-to-hero.md

   * to scale it - add more technical people, improve tools and so on - again, we could write a lot about this
   * anti goal - don't hire non technical people to scale support more cheaply

-Notice that the anti goals are all standard things that most companies follow, which is _exactly_ why bigger companies often become unpopular at scale.
+Notice that the anti-goals are all standard things that most companies follow, which is _exactly_ why bigger companies often become unpopular at scale.

 At this stage, I experimented with content as a marketing channel – largely because I'm not good at coding, so figured I could help out this way.